couchbase-examples/expo-cbl-travel/README.md

 # Overview

 This is an example app of a simple React Native app that uses the [Couchbase Lite](https://www.couchbase.com/products/lite) database.
-The app lists a set of Landmarks and Hotels that are provided as part of the [Couchbase Trave-Sample](https://docs.couchbase.com/cloud/get-started/run-first-queries.html) dataset.
+The app lists a set of Landmarks and Hotels that are provided as part of the [Couchbase Travel-Sample](https://docs.couchbase.com/cloud/get-started/run-first-queries.html) dataset.

-This app assumes you have a Capella free-teir operational cluster with the travel-sample dataset installed.
+This app assumes you have a Capella Free Tier operational cluster with the travel-sample dataset installed.
+To find out more information about the free tier, please visit this blog post [Couchbase Cloud](https://www.couchbase.com/blog/free-tier-capella-dev-available/).

 ## App Services Setup
+To-Do

-## Setup the Mobile App
+## Set up the Mobile App

 1. Install dependencies